Gordon E. Williams: Service

-Williams graduated from the National War College in 1975 and then was assigned as commander, The United States Logistics Group, Detachment 118, Izmir, Turkey.
+Williams graduated from the National War College in 1975 and then was assigned as commander, The United States Logistics Group, Detachment 118, İzmir, Turkey.
 He served as the deputy commander for operations, 406th Tactical Fighter Training Wing, Zaragoza Air Base, Spain, from July 1976 to September 1977.
 He then transferred to the 81st Tactical Fighter Wing, Royal Air Force Station Bentwaters, England, as vice commander.
 He became commander of the wing in August 1979.
 In May 1981 he moved to Ramstein Air Base, West Germany, as inspector general, United States Air Forces in Europe.

 Upon returning to the United States in September 1982, General Williams was assigned as director of aerospace safety, Air Force Inspection and Safety Center, Norton Air Force Base, California.
 In July 1984 he became center commander.
 He later chaired the inquiry into the fatal accident of Lieutenant General Robert M. Bond, who died when he lost control of a MiG-23 that the USAF was secretly operating.

 In June 1985 he became commander of the 13th Air Force, Pacific Air Forces, Clark Air Base.
 In March 1987 he was assigned as assistant deputy chief of staff for programs and resources at Air Force headquarters.
 He was later assigned as director for plans and policy, J-5, Headquarters United States European Command, Stuttgart-Vaihingen, West Germany.

 He was promoted to Major General on September 1, 1984, with date of rank March 1, 1981.
 He has more than 4,000 flying hours and has flown numerous Air Force and Navy aircraft.
 He retired on 1 August 1988.